mlebee/install-ansible/README.md

 # Install Ansible

-This script is meant for quick & easy setup Ansible and its requirements below:
+This script is meant for quick & easy setup Ansible and its requirements below on **Ubuntu Xenial** (or later):
 - apt packages:
 ```
   redis-server